esslli24-PfThML/esslli24PfThML.github.io/README.md

 #### Slides - Hypersequent Systems
 [Slides Lecture 4](lectures/lecture_4.pdf)

-The exercises for Lecture 4 can be found within the Slides.
+The exercises for Lecture 4 can be found within the Slides Lecture 4.

 #### Slides - Beggining of the Nested Sequents part
 The Slides and Annotated Slides for this part are included in the Slides and Annotated Slides of Lecture 5 (see below).